VA Fiduciary Program: Complete 2026 Guide — Rights, Process & How to Fight Back

 Professional Fiduciaries and Their Fees

 VA must approve the fee arrangement, and professional fiduciaries are subject to bonding requirements and heightened accounting obligations.
-Family members serving as fiduciaries receive no compensation — their role is voluntary.
+Family members who serve as fiduciaries receive no compensation — their role is voluntary.

 What the Fiduciary Must Do